 As a studio we needed to try something different for our second game – we have a team of extremely talented, creative people that need an outlet for their abilities.
 First and foremost, we were just really excited by the idea of Mirage.
 At the heart of the game is the idea of doing for magic casting and ranged combat what Chivalry did for melee in video games.
 The initial brainstorms for our second game led us in a distinctly magical direction that was the best fit for a totally new project.

 Mirage shares much of Chivalry’s DNA of intense first-person melee combat with a high level of control and precision over your attacks.
 With melee action expanding to various ranged uses thanks to magic abilities and projectiles, the variety of combat possibilities has been expanded massively – but the tactile feeling of obliterating your enemies into small pieces is more present than ever.
 Mirage, like Chivalry, is about challenging players to take full control over brutal combat abilities – but the playing field has become much more diverse.

-We currently plan on pricing Mirage at $29.99 USD on Steam.
+Mirage is $29.99 USD on Steam.
 It will not be a free-to-play or subscription-based game. $30 and you’re done.

 There is also a $39.99 Special Edition on Steam containing exclusive perks.
 This includes a free copy of Chivalry: Medieval Warfare for your Steam library, which is is not a transferable key.